dead-claudia/complex/README.md

 Complex.js
 ==========

 A basic, single-precision floating point complex number implementation in JavaScript, powered by SIMD.js.
+Note that this is mostly an experiment, and shouldn't be used in any serious application.

 ```js
 var Complex = require("complex");
 ```

 If you find a bug, please file it in the issue tracker, or, even better, open up a PR.
 Make sure to run `gulp test` first.
+There's probably quite a few.

-*Note that the test suite is currently incomplete, but I'm most certainly open to PRs on that, too.*
+*Note that test coverage is not the greatest, but I'm most certainly open to PRs on that, too, even if they present bugs.*

 ---